cmpi66/cmpi66/README.md

 <!-- [website]: https://munozpi.com -->

 - [Linkedin](https://linkedin.com)
-- My [website](https://munozpi.com) where I go into more depth on the projects I've completed and tips and tricks for Linux,  raspberry pi, Neovim and more.
+- My [website](https://munozpi.com) where I go into more depth on the projects I've completed, tips and tricks for Linux, raspberry pi, Neovim and more.

 <!--